Program: B.A., Theatre

 - Apply essential knowledge and skills through participation in theatrical projects.

-- Demonstrate understanding of the relevant contexts in which theatre is created and presented.
+- Demonstrate an understanding of the relevant contexts in which theatre is created and presented.

 - Formulate and articulate critical analyses and evaluations of theatrical works.